xmacex/population-crowth/README.md

 This is a druid script, ie. a script running directly on crow and not on norns.
 Run or upload to crow with [druid](https://monome.org/docs/crow/druid/), or use [bowering](https://llllllll.co/t/bowering-a-crow-script-loader-for-norns/71797) from norns as I do.

-Give clock to crow input 1, and set r with input 2.
-Output 1 is the current output, and the three older values cascade from output 1 towards 4 before falling off, kind of like a shift register.
+Give clock to crow <kbd>input 1</kbd>, and set $r$ with <kbd>input 2</kbd>. <kbd>Output 1</kbd> is the current output, and the three older values cascade from output 1 towards 4 before falling off, kind of like a shift register.
 Alternative ideas for outputs 2-4 are welcome.

 There are a few [public variables](https://monome.org/docs/crow/reference/#public) if you are into that sort of thing. [bowering](https://llllllll.co/t/bowering-a-crow-script-loader-for-norns/71797) visualizes then.